tacodevs/taskcollect/README.md

 To keep up with official TaskCollect announcements, subscribe to the announcements mailing list by sending an email to this email address: ~kvo/taskcollect-announce+subscribe@lists.sr.ht

 For all previous announcements, [see the archives][1].

-## Future directions

-Despite the v1.0.0 release, it is evident that many other useful features (and fixes) could be added in the future.
-However, the scope of TaskCollect's aims for version 1.0.0 has been rather conservative to emphasise robustness, security, and stability.
-In the future, the following features could be added (potentially through a bounty program).

-Support for:

-  * Edpuzzle
-  * Stile
-  * InThinking
-  * Kognity

-Additional feature tabs to TaskCollect:

-  * Dashboard (organisation and planning space)
-  * Calendar (with source platform synchronisation)

 [1]: https://lists.sr.ht/~kvo/taskcollect-announce